Best Foot Forward (cast recording): Overview

 Best Foot Forward is a musical comedy that follows a prep school student who invites a Hollywood movie star to attend his prom, with surprising results.
 The story centers on the humorous situations that arise from the encounter, featuring a score by Hugh Martin and Ralph Blane.
 The 1963 Off-Broadway revival at Stage 73 ran for 224 performances.
 It was directed and choreographed by Danny Daniels and featured newcomer Liza Minnelli.
 According to Cash Box Minnelli's performance "got solid notices in her featured role".
 The release of the original cast album was part of a rare trend at the time for independent labels to issue musical theatre recordings.

 The first single released, "You Are for Loving"/"What Do You Think I Am" (Cadence 1436) was given a B rating by Cash Box.
 The A-side, "You Are for Loving", was praised as a "charming" addition to the musical's score, with Liza Minnelli's vocals noted for their resemblance to her mother, Judy Garland, and complemented by an attractive orchestral backing.
 The B-side was described as a delightful original tune by Martin and Blane, further highlighting the appeal of the single as a whole.

 The cast album was one of the final releases by Cadence Records before the label ceased operations in September 1963.
 In 1977, Stet Records re-released the album with a new cover including the subtitle The Off-Broadway Hit Revival that Introduce Liza Minnelli.
 In 1982, the album was reissued by Piccadilly (catalog number PiC 3485), with a new cover and titled Best Foot Forward – The Musical Comedy Featuring Liza Minnelli.

 Critical reception

-Billboard praised Best Foot Forward as a lively off-Broadway revival, highlighting Liza Minnelli's energetic and convincing performance and the spirited ensemble.
-In his AllMusic review, William Ruhlmann praised Minnelli's performance and also highlighted a strong showing from Ronald Walken (later known as Christopher Walken).

-Richard Barrios of Cast Album Reviews described the recording as capturing an energetic young company, noting that Liza Minnelli's debut performance added youthful glow and charm, even if her secondary role slightly shifted the show's balance.
-Barrios highlighted Paula Wayne in "Hollywood Story" and praised ensemble numbers such as "The Three B's".
+Billboard described the album as "a sprightly production which can win favor despite the shortcomings of the typical off Broadway accompaniment of twin pianos".
+The magazine also noted that the score gives Liza Minnelli room to "show her vocal likeness to her famous mother" and that she "romps through the famous 'Ninotchka' story with abandon".